clunion/shardoverse/README.md

 Next time something is commited via Git in the Msys2-Shell, an additional instance of Notepad++ should be opened, where the commit description can be entered and which can be losed without bothering the Notepad++-instance where the source code is written.

 ## Coding in Rust with UltraEdit
-If you happen to have UltraEdit, it can be used for Git much in the same way as Notepad++.
+If you happen to have UltraEdit, it can be used for Git much in a similiar way like Notepad++.
+There are several configuration settings which relate to session handling, and thus how to open the Git commit comment in a separate editor-session.
-The Configuration setting to open the Git-Commit comment in another editor-session is called 'Allow multiple instances' and can be found at Menu:Advanced/Configuration/Application layout/Miscellaneous
+One is called 'Maintain separate process for each file opened from external application' and can be found at Menu:Advanced/Configuration/Application layout/Miscellaneous.
+Some more description about this can be found here:

+The following content for wrapper shell-script works in UltraEdit64 Versions 27:

+    #!/bin/sh
+    "C:\Program Files\IDM Computer Solutions\UltraEdit\uedit64.exe" //fni $*

 One additional remark regarding the syntax coloring of Rust-code in UltraEdit:
 UltraEdit defines the syntax coloring in word-files, for Rust it is named rust.uew.